Battle of Mariupol (September 2014): Russian/DPR advance

 A column of Russian tanks and military vehicles was reported to have crossed into Ukraine on 25 August near Novoazovsk located on the Azov sea, heading towards Ukrainian-held Mariupol, in an area that had not seen pro-Russian presence for weeks.
 The Bellingcat investigation revealed some details of this operation.
 Some of the tanks were bearing the distinct Russian railway transport marks.
 Russian forces captured the city of Novoazovsk. and Russian soldiers began arresting and deporting to unknown locations all Ukrainians who did not have an address registered within the town.
 Pro-Ukrainian anti-war protests took place in Mariupol which was threatened by Russian troops.
 The UN Security Council called an emergency meeting to discuss the situation.
 The Ukrainian soldiers that left Novoazovsk retreated to Mariupol.
 Many citizens left Mariupol due to fear of an attack.

 On 4 September, Ukrainian forces engaged the enemy troops, who came from the village of Bezimenne, between the villages of Shirokino and Berdyanske.
 One separatist tank and a truck were destroyed, while another separatist truck was left abandoned.

 On 5 September, fighting primarily raged in the village of Shirokino, while clashes once again took place at Bezimenne.
 The clashes over the previous two days had left seven civilians dead.
 Also, the Azov battalion started to train Mariupol citizens in self-defense and organize popular militias to defend the city.
-About a dozen of Ukrainian army APCs arrived with men and ammo to help the defense battalions to defend the city.
+About a dozen of Ukrainian army APCs arrived with men and ammunition to help the defense battalions to defend the city.
 More heavy fighting was reported in Mariupol despite the ceasefire agreement.
 Ukrainian forces shelled DPR positions near Mariupol, and claimed to have repelled an attack. separatist forces claimed they entered Mariupol, which Ukraine denied.